milo/xml-rpc/readme.md

 =======
 This library helps to work with XML-RPC calls and responses.
 It requires only PHP DOM extension.
 It is based on word written specification on http://www.xmlrpc.com/.

+PHP 7.1 or newer is required since v3.0 release.
+The v2.x releases supports PHP 5.4.

 Simple XML-RPC client and server examples follow.